tallinnrunningtours/tallinnrunningtours.github.io/src/pages/index.md

     </details>

 - If you're unsure about anything mentioned above, take a look at our [FAQ page](/faq)
-- If we are unable to accommodate you, feel free to join one of the local running clubs, e.g. [Mikkeller Running Club Tallinn](https://www.facebook.com/mrc.tallinn/), they run every Tuesday from [BrewDog](https://maps.app.goo.gl/8fXQMqgmR4BzzTs57) at 18:00
+- If we are unable to accommodate you, feel free to join one of the local running clubs, e.g. [Mikkeller Running Club Tallinn](https://www.facebook.com/mrc.tallinn/), they run every Tuesday from [Pühaste Taproom](https://maps.app.goo.gl/8fXQMqgmR4BzzTs57) at 18:00

 <br /><center>
     <img src="img/snow-run.png" alt="Running in the winter." width="47.4%"/>